PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 Granville Sewell's argument has been commented on many times over the years.
-The late physicist Mark Perakh [(here)](http://www.talkreason.org/articles/sewell.cfm), a mathematician, Jason Rosenhouse [(here)](https://skepticalinquirer.org/exclusive/does-evolution-have-a-thermodynamics-problem/), and physicist Dan Styer
+The late physicist Mark Perakh [(here)](http://www.talkreason.org/articles/sewell.cfm), the mathematician Jason Rosenhouse [(here)](https://skepticalinquirer.org/exclusive/does-evolution-have-a-thermodynamics-problem/), and physicist Dan Styer
 ([here](https://www2.oberlin.edu/physics/dstyer/SandE/StyerRemarksOnSewellPE.pdf), and [here](https://www2.oberlin.edu/physics/dstyer/SandE/ObviousImplausibility.pdf))
 sternly criticized his assertions that evolution contradicts the Second Law of Thermodynamics.
+Sewell has since quietly backed away from his original assertions about the Second Law of Thermodynamics, instead coming up with an ill-defined concept of "X-entropy".

+His arguments have been
-has been commented on many times here.
+commented on many times here.
 I have posted a number of times at Panda's Thumb and at The Skeptical Zone ([here](http://pandasthumb.org/archives/2010/02/evidence-that-t.html), [here](http://pandasthumb.org/archives/2011/02/granville-sewel.html), [here](https://pandasthumb.org/archives/2011/11/granville-sewel-1.html), [here](http://pandasthumb.org/archives/2021/05/Granville-Sewell-thinks-its-obvious.html), and [here](http://theskepticalzone.com/wp/what-is-obvious-to-granville-sewell/)).

+In my 2021 post (the fourth one above), I noted that the physical processes that Sewell thinks that the "rearrangement" of fundamental particles includes quite a few steps that we generally don't attribute to Design Intervention, including:

 ## What's sort-of included ##